SerpAPI Alternative in 2026 — fastCRW [Search + Scrape, Single Binary, Self-Host]

 - Run your real queries in the playground and inspect both the SERP and the rendered page output.

-- Read the 1,000-URL benchmark for the 92% coverage and 833ms latency numbers in context.
+- Read the 1,000-URL benchmark for the coverage and latency distribution in context.

 - Review the benchmark methodology so you can reproduce the workload on your own URLs.